 - 1. Review codebooks for existing Add Health datasets. - 2.
-Review the Add Health Completed and Approved Ancillary Studies table. - 3.
-Review published manuscripts for potential overlap with your proposal.
+Review the Add Health Completed and Approved Ancillary Studies table and published manuscripts for potential overlap with your proposal. - 3.
+Contact the Ancillary Studies Coordinator at addhealth_ancillary@unc.edu with any questions or concerns.